axel-sirota/manage-data-pandas/README.md

-# normalise-data-pandas
+# manage-data-pandas
-Course Materials for "Normalize Data to Make it Appropriate for an Analysis with Pandas" course @ Pluralsight
+Course Materials for "Manage Invalid, Duplicate and Missing Data in Python" course @ Pluralsight

 ## All content is copyright Data Trainers LLC and is intended to be used for educational purposes alone